 8 Vinyl Pool Liner Mistakes to Avoid

 Vinyl swimming pool liners are designed to be durable and stand up to ongoing use in your pool, but that doesn’t mean they’re totally indestructible.
 In fact, some pool owners are harder on their pool liners than they realize, contributing to early replacement costs or ongoing vinyl liner repairs.
-With that in mind, we’ve put together a few of the top things that you should avoid in order to protect your new swimming pool liner and some tips to help you protect your investment.
+With that in mind, we’ve put together a few of the top things that you should avoid in order to protect your above ground vinyl pool liner and some tips to help you protect your investment.

 Vinyl Pool Liner Mistake #1: Overusing or under-using chemicals